azerothcore/azerothcore-wotlk/pull_request_template.md

 <!--
 /!\
 /!\
-**NOTE** You no longer need to squash your commits, on merge we will squash them for you (when there are too many commits).
+**NOTE** You no longer need to squash your commits, on merge we will squash them for you (when there are too many commits we merge them into one big commit).
 /!\
 /!\
 -->